josephxbrick/documentorganizer/README.md

 ## Update Callouts on Current Artboard

-Choosing `Update Callouts on Current Artboard` will only renumber the callouts on the current artboard, which is a time saver when fiddling arround a given artboard callouts.
+Choosing `Update Callouts on Current Artboard` will only renumber the callouts on the current artboard, which is a time saver when fiddling arround with a given artboard's callouts.

 ## Settings